The IMA SDK for iOS includes the

 Refrain from covering the

-AdDisplayContainerwith any overlays (transparent or opaque), since these are flagged as obstructions by the OM SDK and reduce viewability.
+AdDisplayContainerwith any overlays (transparent or opaque), since these will be flagged as obstructions by the OM SDK and reduce viewability.

 To test Open Measurement using the IMA SDK, use one of the required versions of the SDK above, along with a test ad tag.